 Philo

 Philo is where it’s at for saving money.
-With over 65 channels for $25/mo, you cannot beat it on value.
+With over 65 channels for $28.00/month, you cannot beat it on value.
 And because they don’t have tiers, Nick Jr, Nickelodeon, NickToons, and TeenNick are all included in that.
 Try Philo free for 7 days.

 Bonus: you can stream Ryan & Friends, a free channel featuring YouTube superstar Ryan.
 What’s the catch?
 Well, you and your kids will have to go without Disney, NBCUniversal, or Warner Media channels.
 There’s also little to no live sports, news, or local programming.